HIV Protease + Indinavir

 Scoring method | Function used to rank generated poses.
 Vinardo (default) is recommended for most applications; Vina is available as an alternative. |

-Each run produces a set of ranked poses as PDB files, displayed in a 3D interactive viewer.
-A spreadsheet summarises the key metrics for each pose.
+Each run produces a set of ranked poses as SDF files, displayed in a 3D interactive viewer alongside the input protein.
+A spreadsheet summarizes the key metrics for each pose.

 | Column | Description |